What We Do

 About Us Icon - Farm Webflow Template

-Community members sign voluntary stewardship agreements following a free, prior, and informed consent (FPIC) process and select an inclusive governance structure to support the management of livestock for rangeland restoration.
 In exchange for implementing sustainable practices, members receive a negotiated benefit package, e.g., access to livestock medicines, supplemental livestock feed, access to market, or capacity building and enterprise development opportunities.